Are you looking to intensify your connection with a loved one?

 Complete this sentence: ‘I wish I had someone with whom I could share…’

-If you were going to become a close friend with your partner, please share what would be important for him or her.
+If you were going to become a close friend with your partner, please share what would be important for them.

 Share with your partner an embarrassing moment in your life